How to Track Cold Calls to Increase Sales

 Because there is a variety of features available in the system, including complete integration with Outlook and Gmail, users may be a bit overwhelmed by the learning curve.
 Taking this into consideration, along with the higher price tag, this program is probably best suited for larger sales forces with higher volumes.

-As a newer player to the CRM game, Batchbook is trying to lead strong with many features not seen in other sales tracking software.
+Batchbook is trying to lead strong with many features not seen in other sales tracking software.
 The software is completely Cloud-based, and all of their pricing plans are for unlimited users, meaning each member of a sales team can track and examine their own results without worrying about incurring additional charges.

 Batchbook also integrates with many more programs than competitors’ software, including integration with email marketing software like MailChimp, accounting software like QuickBooks, and even software that manages forms and documents requiring signatures like Formstack.
 All of this integration makes the potential for Batchbook practically limitless, and at a price point affordable for nearly every small business owner.
 Their smallest package manages 2,000 contacts and includes unlimited email support for all users.
 An introductory live training and pre-recorded training videos are also available to minimize the learning curve of this software.